 Here’s an interesting trick: Try partially freezing your fresh beef before cutting it into thin slices.
 By doing so, you can easily remove excess fat, making beef jerky preparation a whole lot easier.
 After making homemade jerky, store it properly!
 Vacuum sealed bags, glass jars, or airtight containers are your best friends here.
 Storing your flavorful beef jerky well wards off moisture, which is a spoiler’s best mate.
 The finished jerky can be safely stored at room temperature for 1-2 months.
 For those of you who like safe plays, you can refrigerate or freeze the jerky, increasing its shelf life by up to a year!
 Now isn’t that something we all want?
 Never overlook the importance of the dehydrator trays’ cleanliness during the dehydration process.
 The cleaner the food dehydrator, the longer homemade jerky lasts.

-Troubleshooting Common Jerky Dehydration Issues
+Troubleshooting Common Jerky Dehydration Issues and Food Safety

 When we dive into the world of making homemade beef jerky, we’ll need to address some common dehydration issues that may pop up along the way.
 Don’t worry!
 We’ll tackle each problem with zest and come out with a perfect batch of delicious homemade beef jerky.

 First up, let’s talk about jerky that comes out too dry or brittle.
-When dehydrating beef jerky, there’s a fine balance to be struck.
+When making jerky, there’s a fine balance to be struck.
 Too much drying and you’ll end up with jerky that’s tough and unappetizing.
 But how can this happen?
 Simple!
 The jerky in a dehydrator might be left in for too long or the temperature might be a bit too high.
 The ideal internal temperature for making beef jerky should be around 160 degrees Fahrenheit.
-Therefore, monitor your food dehydrator and be patient – let’s not rush the drying process
+Therefore, monitor your food dehydrator and be patient – let’s not rush the drying process!

 Then, there’s the issue of jerky that’s too soft or doesn’t have a good texture.
 Remember, we’re not making ground meat here.
 We’re looking for that classic jerky texture – chewy but not too tough.
 The trick here is to ensure that all the meat, from your flank steak to your round roast, is thinly sliced.
 Use a sharp knife to create thin slices and learn the art of partially freezing the meat beforehand to make cutting easier.
 Also, remove visible fat to maintain the lean cut as fat can make the jerky go rancid faster.